cmasus/os-interface/README.md

 # OS-Interface

+Crate holding easy to use functions for retrieving information from the operating system.

+PR contributions are welcome.
+Contributions could be in the form of improvements to existing functionality, adding support for other operating systems or adding new functionality.

 ## Goals

-* This crate aims to give an easy to use interface for retrieving data from the OS, e.g. network information.
+* This crate aims to give an easy-to-use interface for retrieving data from the OS, e.g. network information.
+* Expand with more functionality as long as it adheres to above point.
-* Another important goal of this crate is to have as few dependensies as possible.
-For example, in unix environments, this crate only depends on libc which in turn does not depend on anything else.
+* Have as few dependencies as possible.
+For example, in the Unix environments, this crate only depends on libc which in turn does not depend on anything else.
 * Encapsulate unsafe code.
-* Return information in a Rust-like manner.
+* Return data in a Rust-like manner.

 ## Usage